ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+In this exercise, we will edit the given code to make an interactive grid of the correlations among distillery pairs based on the quantities found in previous exercises.
+Most plotting specifications are made by editing `ColumnDataSource`, a `bokeh` structure used for defining interactive plotting inputs.
+The rest of the plotting code is already complete.

 *** =instructions
+- `correlation_colors` is a list of `string` colors for each pair of distilleries.
+Set this as `color` in `ColumnDataSource`.
-- We will edit the following code to make an interactive grid of the correlations among distillery pairs using `correlation_colors` and `correlations`. `correlation_colors` is a list of each distillery pair.
-To convert `correlations` from a `np.array` to a `list`, we will use the `flatten` method.
-Define the `color` of each rectangle in the grid using to `correlation_colors`.
+- Define `correlations` in `source` using `correlations` from the previous exercise.
+To convert `correlations` from a `np.array` to a `list`, use the `flatten()` method.
+This correlation coefficient will be used to define both the color transparency as well as the hover text for each square.
-- Define the `alpha` (transparency) values using `correlations.flatten()`.
-- Define `correlations` and using `correlations.flatten()`.
-When the cursor hovers over a rectangle, this will output the distillery pair, show both distilleries as well as their correlation coefficient.

 *** =hint
 - For `"colors"`, the `correlation_colors` we defined in the last question will work as is.